JFrogChina/jfrog-poc-samples/maven-sample/README.md

 - `maven-local`: A local repository for internal packages.
 - `maven-remote`: A remote repository pointing to an external maven registry.
 - `maven-virtual`: A virtual repository that aggregates both `maven-local` and `maven-remote`.
+Set the `maven-local` as the default deployment repository.

 Your Python builds and resolutions will typically point to `maven-virtual`.